Soros: The Life and Times of a Messianic Billionaire: Black Wednesday

-As noted by Kaufman, in England, where Soros's hedge funds profited up to a billion dollars from speculating on the value of the Pound Sterling, Soros was for a period heavily criticized for damaging the British economy as a result of his speculation on the likely devaluation of the English Pound on September 16, 1992, the date now known as "Black Wednesday".
-British economists were concerned that the 15-20% devaluation of the Pound would reduce the wealth and economic security of their nation's citizens.
+As noted by Kaufman, in England, where Soros's hedge funds profited up to a billion dollars from speculating on the value of the pound sterling, Soros was for a period heavily criticized for damaging the British economy as a result of his speculation on the likely devaluation of that currency on September 16, 1992, the date now known as "Black Wednesday".
+British economists were concerned that the 15–20% devaluation of the pound would reduce the wealth and economic security of their nation's citizens.

 Converting Pounds to German Marks

-In simple terms, Soros, on behalf of his hedge fund, and backed by a multitude of co-investors in his firm, acquired and sold around ten billion British Pounds, converting the majority into German Marks which would hold steady against the Pound.
-A considerable number of investors around the world privately began selling off the Pound as well.
-A majority of the $10 Billion pounds which he primarily sold for Marks had been borrowed against the assets he held in his Quantum Fund.
-When the Pound was devalued around 10-15 % against the German Mark on September 16, Soros realized a considerable profit of around $1 Billion.
+In simple terms, Soros, on behalf of his hedge fund, and backed by a multitude of co-investors in his firm, acquired and sold around ten billion British pounds, converting the majority into German marks, which would hold steady against the pound.
+A considerable number of investors around the world privately began selling off the pound as well.
+A majority of the $10 billion pounds which he primarily sold for marks had been borrowed against the assets he held in his Quantum Fund.
+When the pound was devalued around 10–15 % against the German mark on September 16, Soros realized a considerable profit of around $1 billion.

-Balancing the criticism by many British financial analysts that this move damaged the English economy, Kaufman noted that Soros had previously invested heavily in British securities during this period, and during the earlier nationalization of industries imposed by Margaret Thatcher around 1984, Soros's funds were heavily invested in English securities including Jaguar automobiles, and around $20 million in British Telecom.
-According to one reliable source Soros invested $500 million in British stocks shortly before "Black Wednesday" in the first few weeks of September 1992, based on the assumption that a countries' equities would rise following the devaluation of its currency.
-The Queen herself, noted Kaufman, had invested in the Quantum Fund and negative feelings towards Soros would soon be moderated by a growing population segment that admired Soros's foresight and intellect, and admitted their country's use of a currency backed by the precious metal silver was becoming an outmoded form of exchange.
-Investopedia, an online economic site, has written "that economic policies enacted in the U.K. in the aftermath of that day (Black Wednesday) contributed to an improvement in economic growth, lower unemployment, and less inflation."
+Balancing the criticism by many British financial analysts that this move damaged the UK economy, Kaufman noted that Soros had previously invested heavily in British securities during this period, and that during the earlier nationalization of industries imposed by Margaret Thatcher around 1984, Soros's funds were heavily invested in British securities, including in Jaguar automobiles and around $20 million in British Telecom.
+According to one reliable source, Soros invested $500 million in British stocks shortly before "Black Wednesday", in the first few weeks of September 1992, based on the assumption that a country's equities would rise following the devaluation of its currency.
+The Queen herself, noted Kaufman, had invested in the Quantum Fund, and negative feelings towards Soros would soon be moderated by a growing population segment that admired Soros's foresight and intellect, and admitted their country's use of a currency backed by the precious metal silver was becoming an outmoded form of exchange.
+Investopedia, an online economic site, has written, "that economic policies enacted in the U.K. in the aftermath of that day [Black Wednesday] contributed to an improvement in economic growth, lower unemployment, and less inflation."